 Broad investment in innovative, large-scale and adaptable models of research such as GWAS may accelerate the timeline for the development of advances in clinical options and thereby contribute to a decrease in the public health burden of many common diseases.
-We expect that federal legislation preventing discriminatory uses of genetic information will have been enacted.
-With such protections in place, we anticipate that individual genome sequencing will become both commonplace and affordable, and that primary care physicians will routinely consult their patients' genome analyses for prediction of risk, diagnosis, and drug and dosage selections.
+With protections against discriminatory uses of genetic information in place, we anticipate that individual genome sequencing will become both commonplace and affordable, and that primary care physicians will routinely consult their patients' genome analyses for prediction of risk, diagnosis, and drug and dosage selections.
 If the public and the medical community are appropriately educated about both the significance and the limitations of genomic information, it may be possible to lessen the burden of disease through better screening and prevention programs, to minimize or avoid toxicities from drugs, and to select the right drug for the right patient, at the right time.